 Photography workshops in Europe

 Learn a combination of travel and street photography on one of our immersive workshop experiences.
-We are running group and one-to-one workshops throughout 2018 in Venice, Lisbon, Prague, Rome and Paris.
+We will be running group and one-to-one workshops during 2018 in Venice and Lisbon – with other destinations covered on request.
 Learn new skills, meet new friends and take your photography to a new level in a charming place!

 Power up your street photography with individual coaching & mentoring.
 We will tailor a unique learning experience for you – from an intensive 1-day workshop to a career development programme spread over several months.
 We’ll come to you – workshops in any city worldwide.
 Click HERE for details of our private learning experiences.

 Photos taken on average course